mauricioandrada2018/state_machine/README.md

 *statemachinetest* is a small application demonstrating how to use the state machine framework, in particular which classes and methods must be extended/overridden.

-##Usage
+## Usage
-Thei project follows Android Studio's file structure.
+The project follows Android Studio's file structure.

 The whole project can be downloaded or git cloned and imported directly into Android Studio.

+It also includes a docs folder with the source code documentation generated using Javadocs.\